modelcontextprotocol/servers/src/aws/README.md

 This directory contains a Model Context Protocol server providing tools to read and manipulate AWS resources using an LLM.

 Overview of functionality:
-- Create, list, and delete S3 buckets
+- Create, list, and delete S3 buckets and their contents
 - Create, list, and delete DynamoDB tables, as well as modify data within them
-- Pull Cloudwatch logs
 - View an audit log of all actions taken

 ## Components